 Asteya means non-stealing.
 Before you read this blog, take a moment and think: Have you ever taken up somebody else’s time or energy for your own fulfillment that they might have better spent on something else?
 [Don’t be an energy vampire!]

 Our third yama, asteya, means non-stealing.
 We’ve been taught since we were children that stealing is bad, but that typically referred to physical items that could be sneakily slid into our pockets.
-Have you ever thought about what else could be stolen, or taken from another, or ever from yourself?
+Have you ever thought about what else could be stolen, or taken from another, or even from yourself?
 Asteya also means non-stealing of other people’s time, energy, ‘moments.’
 In regards to inner, personal practice, asteya means we are non-stealing from our future selves.

 Giving is the gift.
 When we are living from a place of unconditional love, when we can give without having an expectation of receiving something in return, we are practicing asteya.
 The act of giving contains the priceless gift of making someone feel loved.
 Asteya also means we accept only what is earned or freely given.
 Practicing asteya will help you build trust with yourself and with others.

 Only two yamas left!
 In my upcoming blogs you’ll learn about brahmacarya (right use of energy) and aparigraha (non-grasping).
 Follow along as we explore these insightful topics.
 You can go back and read about the first yama, ahimsa, and second yama, satya at any time.